Friday, April 6, 2012

 Introduced in 2009, this stainless steel marking device quickly gained traction and rave reviews across the industry.
 Made in the USA, the shell fits neatly over a golf ball and offers myriad stencil options.

 From patriotism (American flag) to passion (cards), animals (dog, gator, bear, etc.) to attitude (smiley face) or affiliation (college), Tin Cup offers a dizzying array of choices.
-There’s also a charitable angle ...
-Purchase a (pink) ribbon stencil and a $5 donation will be made to the National Breast Cancer Foundation.
+There are also a pair of Marine Corp markers.
+Choose one of those and the company will make a $5 donation to Birdies for the Brave.
+Similarly, purchase a (pink) ribbon stencil and a $5 donation will be made to the National Breast Cancer Foundation.

 If that’s not enough, the company will create a customized marker with initials or name - up to six characters - logo, or both.

-The standard Tin Cup markers range from $19.95 to $21.95 and come with a bag.
+The standard Tin Cup markers sell for $19.95 and come with a bag.
 The company recommends using an ultra-fine permanent-ink pen (think Sharpie), which they also sell, and offers personalized engraving (up to 15 letters) on the marker.
 The customized markers are priced below and may have restrictions, such as licensing:

 Submitted logo: $125